chenlezhi/chenlezhi.github.io/_pages/about.md

 # 🐾 About Me

 Welcome!
-I'm Lezhi Chen (陈乐知), currently an undergraduate student at Sichuan University.
+I'm Lezhi Chen (陈乐知), an undergraduate student at Sichuan University.

-My research interests lie primaly on **Computational Biology** (recently focus on single-cell dynamics) and **Machine Learning** (e.g. Generative Models, Graph Neural Networks).
+My research interests lie on **Computational Biology** (recently focus on single-cell spatiotemporal dynamics) and **Machine Learning** (e.g. Generative Models, Graph Neural Networks).
 I'm also interested in drawing insights from **Statistical Physics** and **Applied Mathematics** (e.g. Optimal Transport) to gain a deeper understanding of living systems.

 **Email**: chenlezhi_scu@outlook.com